 The doula’s role can be described as supporting the birthing person and new parents holistically.
 The doula is employed primarily by the woman or birthing person and their partner (if they have one) or new parents to listen, support and respond to their needs.
 The doula is not there to replace or exclude the partner or other family members or to intrude on these relationships.
 The doula’s actions are never driven by their ego but by sensitivity and unconditional love.

 Doulas do not give any medical advice but they should have a good understanding of the physiology of birth and the postnatal period so can provide support to help the birthing person and new parents find solutions when they need guidance.
 This distinction between advice and support is important.

 The members of our network have come to be doulas through a variety of journeys.
 All are passionate about their work.
 We do not want doulas to add another layer of “professionalism” to an already overloaded maternity system.
-There are as many different doulas as there are people; indeed, there is not a typical doula, but in every case we hope you will find a woman with her heart in the right place.
+There are as many different doulas as there are people; indeed, there is not a typical doula, but in every case, we hope you will find a doula with their heart in the right place.